mrperfect2641/kid-education/docs/prd.md

 - Register with email ID and select Teacher role
 - Login with email, password, and Teacher role selection → redirected to Teacher Dashboard
 - **Manage learning modules:**
-  - Add new learning modules
-  - Edit existing learning module information using text editor or input fields
+  - Add new learning modules\n  - Edit existing learning module information using text editor or input fields
   - Remove or update module content
 - **Manage quizzes:**
-  - Create new quizzes with questions\n  - Edit existing quizzes
+  - Create multiple new quizzes with questions\n  - Add more quizzes at any time
-  - Delete quizzes
-  - Quizzes automatically appear in student dashboard upon creation
+  - Edit existing quizzes\n  - Delete quizzes\n  - Quizzes automatically appear in student dashboard upon creation
-- **Manage games:**
-  - Add new games and challenges
+  - Students can solve all added quizzes\n- **Manage games:**\n  - Add multiple new games and challenges
+  - Add more games at any time
   - Edit existing games
   - Delete games
   - Games automatically appear in student dashboard upon creation
+  - Students can play all added games
 - Conduct games and quizzes for students
 - View class leaderboard of students
 - Generate results and performance reports of students